Can I volunteer?

 This depends on how many applications we have.
 We cannot formally offer you a volunteer position until we have received a satisfactory Criminal Record Certificate and two references.

 If you are turned down, it is nothing personal.
 We have many applications throughout the year.
-Volunteers do cost money, so we have to make sure that the volunteer program is value for money.

 We recommend that all volunteers bring a laptop.
 We have some computers that volunteers can use, however volunteers normally find it easier using their own, which can then also be used in the classrooms.

 All Thai schools have to teach English within their curriculum.
-Classes are often very large and more grammar based, therefor their speaking skills are often weaker than their grammar skills.
+Classes are often very large and more grammar based, therefore their speaking skills are often weaker than their grammar skills.
 Our priority is that that our students and children have the confidence to speak English.
 Most students have a basic understanding of English, however we can never guarantee that.

 Food, Accommodation & Location